The land of 5000 stars - Sponsored Stories News - NZ Herald

 Australia is now fully welcoming New Zealand visitors as the borders get back to something like normal - and for those who cross The Ditch many delights are in store.

 With endless starry skies, a timeless culture and some of the finest food and wine in the world, the Australian states of Victoria, South Australia and New South Wales have much in store for pleasure seekers.
+And rugged beauty abounds in Australia's adventure mecca, the Northern Territory.
 Following is a peek at some of what awaits.

 Wine, wildlife and wonders of South Australia